New Jersey Description

 This fertile land was first sighted by the Italian explorer Giovanni de Varazano in 1524.
 When he anchored his ship in what is now New York Harbor, his intrusion into this new world would forever change the ancestral homeland of the indigenous Delaware Indians.

-In 1609, Henry Hudson sailed up his now namesake river, claiming New Jersey (and New York) for the Dutch.
+In the year 1609, Henry Hudson sailed up his now namesake river, claiming New Jersey (and New York) for the Dutch.
 Originally called New Netherlands, over the next 40 years a series of small, and short-lived Dutch and Swedish settlements were established along the coastline.
 The first permanent town (Bergen) was built in 1660.